How the Galapagos Penguin adapted to life in the sun

 Whereas most penguin species hunt in groups, Galapagos penguins usually hunt by themselves or in pairs, to ensure they search far and wide for food, and whilst most penguin species nest in colonies, the Galapagos penguin often makes solitary nests in order to take advantage of limited areas of shade.
 When it comes to breeding, most penguins usually have seasonal breeding cycles, but the Galapagos penguin instead breeds opportunistically, whenever conditions are favourable.

-The Galapagos penguin is unique, but unfortunately is also remarkable as it’s the rarest penguin species in the world.
-As they’re only found at the Galapagos archipelago, the penguins are vulnerable to environmental changes at the Galapagos, both natural, such as changes in ocean currents, and also man-made, particularly the introduction of cats, dogs and rats, which feed on penguin eggs and chicks.
+The Galapagos penguin is the rarest penguin species in the world, and is currently listed as Endangered on the IUCN Red List.
+As they’re only found in the Galapagos Archipelago, the penguins are vulnerable to environmental changes, both natural, such as changes in ocean currents, and also man-made, particularly the introduction of cats, dogs and rats, which feed on penguin eggs and chicks.